SenorSamuel/Blog/content/iMooc之UI拾遗.md

 cell = [tableView dequeueReusableCellWithIdentifier:identifier];

-For performance reasons, a table view’s data source should generally reuse UITableViewCell objects when it assigns cells to rows in its tableView:cellForRowAtIndexPath: method.
+For performance reasons, a table view’s data source should generally reuse UITableViewCell objects when it assigns cells to rows in its tableView:cellForRowAtIndexPath: method.
 A table view maintains a queue or list of UITableViewCell objects that the data source has marked for reuse.
 Call this method from your data source object when asked to provide a new cell for the table view.
 This method dequeues an existing cell if one is available or creates a new one using the class or nib file you previously registered.
 If no cell is available for reuse and you did not register a class or nib file, this method returns nil.

 If you registered a class for the specified identifier and a new cell must be created, this method initializes the cell by calling its initWithStyle:reuseIdentifier: method.
 For nib-based cells, this method loads the cell object from the provided nib file.
 If an existing cell was available for reuse, this method calls the cell’s prepareForReuse method instead.
 ```
 使用了两个NSMutableSet来管理,`_waitUsedQueue`和`_usingQueue`